knarbmakes/ifworldscollide/README.md

 > A Berserker is attacking a Scientist with an Axe (A3 D6).
 > The weapon hits with 2 attack, with base 6 damage each.
 > The Scientist has a Defense Value of 1 and the Reactive Defense Type.
-Therefore, we subtract 1 from the incoming damage, for a result of 5 hit points on the unit for each attack.
+Therefore, we subtract 1 from the incoming damage, for a result of 5 health on the unit for each attack.
 >
-> If the Axe was able to bypass the Scientist's Reactive Defense Type OR the Scientist had no Defense Types listed, the attack would be CRITICAL, inflicting (12 - 1) damage for 11 hit points on the unit for each attack.
+> If the Axe was able to bypass the Scientist's Reactive Defense Type OR the Scientist had no Defense Types listed, the attack would be CRITICAL, inflicting (12 - 1) damage for 11 health on the unit for each attack.

 Even if an attack is successful, a target unit's defense value may fully block all incoming damage, reducing it to zero.
 If an ability or weapon type circumvents this, it will have specific wording describing how.
 See Heavy Weapon Types.

-When a unit is reduced to zero hit points, it is removed from play, and replaced with a corpse or other token signifying the fallen unit.
+When a unit is reduced to zero health, it is removed from play, and replaced with a corpse or other token signifying the fallen unit.
 Some units drop different types of tokens on death, as specified on their stat sheet.

 ### Melee and Movement Penalty